sjdaws/vocal/readme.md

 class User extends Vocal {}
 ```

-Alternatively you could just create a single Base model which extends Vocal and make everything else extend your Base model.
-This makes it easier to switch between Vocal, Eloquent and Ardent and doesnt require a `use` statement inside each model.
+Alternatively you could just create a single Base model that extends Vocal and make everything else extend your Base model.
+This makes it easier to switch between Vocal, Eloquent and Ardent and doesn't require a `use` statement inside each model.

 ```php
 use LakeDawson\Vocal\Vocal;